By Pamela Mkhize

 Hello labour ward

 I’d been to a public hospital before with a friend who was in labour and I recall being freaked out by the pregnant women walking up and down the passage, groaning in pain.
-This day was no exception but it was me who was there to give birth.
+This day was no exception but this time it was me who was there to give birth.
 When we got there, it was my mom-in-law, me and my fiancé who looked traumatised.
 When I was examined, the family was told to leave and I was admitted at only 1.5cm dilated.
-I felt as if God hated me so much because the pains grew stronger and stronger, but I don’t want to scare new moms. l was shown my ward and while the nurses had told me not to sleep but to walk around so that labour will be easy, I couldn’t.
+I felt as if God hated me so much because the pains grew stronger and stronger, but I don’t want to scare new moms. l was shown to my ward and while the nurses had told me not to sleep but to walk around so that labour will be easy, I couldn’t.
 I was in serious pain.

 Mommy!
-I am ready to meet you
+I’m ready to meet you

-It was hours later before my next check-up at about 6pm.
+It was hours before my next check-up at about 6pm.
 I hadn’t eaten anything and God knows how weak I was.
 “Makoti woza” (which translates to “come wife”) the nurses called but I couldn’t walk.
 I just stood there.
 Funnily enough, the nurses offered to help to get me to my bed and I was told I was 8.5 cm dilated.
 I think they broke my water and I remember my mom-in-law came in at about 7pm, kissed me and said she’d wait outside.

 Thirty minutes later – after a lot of screaming, cursing, pushing and praying – I was handed my little girl who looked so pretty I just burst in tears.
 I thought there’d be a lot of nurses and doctors around my bed but there was only one old lady and she did a pretty good job, believe me!